matcornic/addic7ed/README.md

     panic(err)
 }
 fmt.Println(show.Name) // Output: Shameless (US) - 08x11 - A Gallagher Pedicure
-fmt.Println(show.Subtitles) // Output: all subtitles with version, languages and links to download
+fmt.Println(show.Subtitles) // Output: all subtitles with version, languages and download links
 ```

 In order to find all the subtitles, this API: